haka-security/haka/doc/user/tutorial/hellopacket.rst

 Introduction
 ------------
-Every language implements its own "helloworld".
+Every language needs a "helloworld".
-Haka is a language, therefore here is its own helloworld called "hellopacket".
+Haka, being as much a language as a network tool, needs its own helloworld, called "hellopacket".

-This "hellopacket" reads a pcap file, then print some tcp/ip packet fields.
+This "hellopacket" reads a pcap file and print a couple of tcp/ip fields of each packet in the file.

 How-to
 ------